unibaseio/aip-agent/README.md

 ## Design

-The Agent System is an innovative framework that stands at the intersection of distributed systems, blockchain technology, and artificial intelligence.
+The Unibase Agent System is an innovative framework that stands at the intersection of distributed systems, blockchain technology, and artificial intelligence.
 It is designed to facilitate a structured and secure method of interaction among autonomous entities known as agents.
-The system's core is defined by three principal components: an agent interaction protocol, blockchain-based authorization, and direct invocation by Large Language Models (LLMs).
+The system's core is defined by three principal features: an agent interaction protocol, blockchain-based authorization, and direct invocation by Large Language Models (LLMs).

-### 1. Agent Interaction Protocol
+### 1. Agent Interoperability Protocol (AIP)

-The Agent Interaction Protocol is the backbone of the system, enabling seamless communication and collaboration between agents.
+The Agent Interoperabilit Protocol (AIP) is the backbone of the system, enabling seamless communication and collaboration between agents.
 It standardizes the way agents exchange information and perform tasks, ensuring consistency and predictability in their interactions.

 - **Agent Hub**: Serves as the central hub for agent coordination and control.
   - **Permission Management**: Utilizes blockchain to authenticate and authorize agent access, ensuring secure interactions.